microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 2. Select the **oilwells-edge-001** guest virtual machine.

+    > **Note** It can take some time to download, unzip and mount the pre-created images so you may not see them show up immediately.

 3. In the Hyper-V console, login to the vm using `wsuser` and password `S2@dmins2@dmin`

+4. If prompted, select **Remind me Later** for upgrading the image.

-4. Open a terminal window and run the following:
+5. Open a terminal window and run the following:

     ```bash
     ifconfig
     ```

-5. Record the `eth0` IP address.
+6. Record the `eth0` IP address.

     ![Run the ifconfig tool.](media/ex1_ifconfig.png "Output of the ifconfig tool is displayed.")

-6. From the Windows 10 virtual machine host, open a PowerShell window and run the following:
+7. From the Windows 10 virtual machine host, open a PowerShell window and run the following:

     ```PowerShell
-    ssh s2admin@{IP ADDRESS}
+    ssh wsuser@{IP ADDRESS}
     ```

-7. If prompted, type **yes**, then enter the password
+8. If prompted, type **yes**, then enter the password

-8. In the new SSH window, run the following commands, this could take up to 10 minutes to complete.
+9. In the new SSH window, run the following commands, this could take up to 10 minutes to complete.

     - Depending on your hosting environment and command line tool (cmd.exe, bash, PowerShell, etc.), you may need to run each line one at a time to avoid skipping any commands.
 You are updating and upgrading as some required packages will requires these updates.